Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 Welcome to the program.

-Because I'm part of Christian peacemaker teams.
+Because I'm part of Christian Peacemaker Teams.

 I just got back from Iraq.

-My wife is still in Baghdad with Christian peacemaker teams.
+My wife is still in Baghdad with Christian Peacemaker Teams.

 Okay.

-No, I uh thought you might want to talk to somebody who's been there and been part of the team.
+No, I thought you might want to talk to somebody who's been there and been part of the team.

-Uh Christian Peacemaker Teams comes out of the Quakers, Mennonites, and the Church of the Brethren, the peace churches.
+Christian Peacemaker Teams comes out of the Quakers, Mennonites, and the Church of the Brethren, the peace churches.

-And it's based on the idea that if we want peace and are opposed to war, then we ought to be willing to take the same risks that soldiers take and go into violent situations and be a nonviolent presence in the middle of the year.
+And it's based on the idea that if we want peace and are opposed to war, then we ought to be willing to take the same risks that soldiers take and go into violent situations and be a nonviolent presence in the middle of the world.

 Yeah, well, but you know, peacemakers have never won wars with peace.